ullaszensar/JUML/USER_GUIDE.md

 ## Understanding the Interface

-JUML provides three main views for analyzing your code:
+JUML provides four main views for analyzing your code:

 ### 1. Class Diagram